Amarzukih

-Amarzukih (born 21 June 1984) is an Indonesian semi-professional footballer who plays for Liga 3 club Persipasi Kota Bekasi Mainly a central midfielder, he can also operate as a full-back, defensive midfielder.
+Amarzukih (born 21 June 1984) is an Indonesian former footballer who last played for Persipasi Bekasi.
+Mainly a central midfielder, he can also operate as a full-back, defensive midfielder.

 Club career

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 2 in the 2019 season.

 Persekat Tegal

 In 2020, Amarzukih signed a contract with Indonesian Liga 2 club Persekat Tegal.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Farmel FC

 He was signed for Farmel F.C. to play in Liga 3 in the 2021 season.